EPA-WG/dwa/README.md

 WICG proposal

 ### Page and DCE
 As DCE can be embedded into each other and the page, the page is also treated as a top-level DCE.
 Without templating capabilities it matches HTML 5 exactly, but application and page level data are available to be consumed by transformation instructions.
-Such page is a Declarative Web Application itself and can be embedded as microapplication into another application allowing creation of portals with fine grained secured application scopes.
+Such page is a Declarative Web Application itself and can be embedded as microapplication into another application allowing creation of portals with fine-grained secured application scopes.

 ## Module loader and mapping
 All resources, including DCE, templates, and bound dependencies like CSS, images, fonts, etc. can be treated as a module with a loader and an import maps resolver.